falcosecurity/libs/proposals/20230530-driver-kernel-testing-framework.md

 By assessing these indicators, we can gauge the overall confidence, success, and performance of the kernel drivers within [The Falco Project](https://falco.org/).

+The initial proposal focuses primarily on the "Functionality" aspect, while the remaining key indicators are addressed in the outlook section.

 ## Key Terms

 First, let's clarify a few definitions and provide further context.

 - `kernel versions`: In the context of the testing framework, kernel versions refer to changes in the major and minor version of the kernel (e.g., 5.15 or 6.4).
 These version changes are specifically relevant for testing the Falco drivers, with a particular emphasis on testing with Long-Term Support (LTS) releases.
 - `kernel drivers`:
     - The kernel drivers powering Falco are custom code developed by Falco contributors to passively observe and analyze events within the Linux kernel.
 These drivers hook into tracepoints to gather information and generate structured Falco alerts.
-Falco's monitoring process is passive and does not exert any influence or modify the behavior of the events being monitored, such as syscalls.
+Falco's monitoring process is passive and does not exert any influence or modify the behavior of the kernel actions being monitored, such as syscalls.
     - Falco employs various kernel instrumentation strategies, including both traditional kernel modules and eBPF. eBPF is advertised as the safer option, as the driver code runs in a virtual machine with limited access to kernel data structures.
     - Lastly, the drivers themselves do not have their own control flow.
 Instead, they are invoked whenever a kernel event triggers at the hookpoints they are attached to.
 Consequently, the load on the drivers is contingent upon the workload and infrastructure in which they are deployed, making it different from a classic optimization problem where most influencing factors are under control.
 - `libscap`: The `libscap` module responsible for setting up and interacting with Falco's kernel drivers is of great importance in the context of kernel testing. `libscap` plays a critical role in consuming events from the shared space between Falco and its drivers, which acts as a temporary storage for monitored events.
 Inefficient performance of libscap has the potential to create backpressure on kernel monitoring, which can result in missed tracepoint invocations.